 the response of the system to that step input.

-add a transport delay to the estimated plant model.
-A vertical line
+To add a transport delay to the estimated plant model, in the Plant

-appears on the plot, indicating the current value of the delay.
-Drag
+vertical line appears on the plot, indicating the current value of

-the line left or right to change the delay, and make further adjustments
+the delay.
+Drag the line left or right to change the delay, and make

 Adjust the numerical values of system parameters such as gains, time constants, and time delays.
 To numerically adjust the values of system parameters, click Edit Parameters.

-Suppose that in this example you know from an independent measurement that the transport delay in your system is 1.5 s.
+Suppose that you know from an independent measurement that the transport delay in your system is 1.5 seconds.
 In the Plant Parameters dialog box, enter 1.5 for τ.
 Check Fix to fix the parameter value.
 When you check Fix for a parameter, neither graphical nor automatic adjustments to the estimated plant model affect that parameter value.

 Automatically optimize the system parameters to match the measured response data.
 Click Auto Estimate to update the estimated system parameters using the current values as an initial guess.

-You can continue to iterate using any of these methods to adjust plant structure and parameter values until the estimated system's response adequately matches the measured response.
+You can continue to iterate using any of these methods to adjust plant structure and parameter values until the response of the estimated system adequately matches the measured response.

 When you are satisfied with the fit, click

-Tuner tab.
-The PID Tuner automatically designs a PI controller
+to the PID Tuner workspace.
+PID Tuner automatically designs a PI

 You can now use the PID Tuner tools to refine the controller design for the estimated plant and examine tuned system responses.